Echtzeitsysteme/goblin/README.md

 4. After the optimization several folders will be created containing evaluation data
   - the folder solutions contains a text file for each final solution on the pareto front.
 The file will contain the Refactorings of the solution.
   - The folder objectives contains a file listing the different fitness values of all final solutions.
+ 5. The tests can be executed via the Tests.launch file, new tests can be added via the "Test Workspace.launch" file

 ## Evaluation